Getting retweeted is a great way to extend your influence online.

 Twitpic is the fifth most popular twitter application, and the reason is simple: it gets a lot of attention.

-Tweet a cool picture and the odds are quite good that it will be retweeted.
+Tweet a cool picture and the odds are quite good that it will be retweeted and seen by many.

 16. Tweet Great Quotes